 In 1919, Dr. and Mrs. Kendrick traveled to England to further their studies.
 Dr. Kendrick went to Leeds to study at the Moorfield Eye Hospital.
 Mrs. Kendrick studied the organ with Matthias Turton.
 The following year, the couple moved to Chicago and Dr. Kendrick did post-graduate work at Chicago Polyclinic with Professor Otto Prier.
 Dr. Kendrick received his diploma of certification, Eye, Ear, Nose and Throat and he registered with the Royal College of Physicians in England.

 The Kendricks’ returned to Kent County and Dr. Kendrick set up his practice in Chatham Ontario in 1920.
 They purchased a home located at 69 Adelaide Street in Chatham.
 Dr. Kendrick became the Chief of Medical Staff of St. Joseph’s Hospital and later Chief of Medical Staff at the Public General Hospital.
 In both institutions he regularly brought in learned professionals to speak on current topics.
 In 1928 Dr. Kendrick was elected Chairman of the Chatham Board of Education.
+Dr. Kendrick’s medical practice is listed in the 1929 Vernon City of Chatham Directory and his practice was located at 51 Sixth Street.
 He was instrumental in obtaining funding to add on a viable technical shop facility to the Chatham Vocational School.
 Dr. and Mrs. Kendrick donated the furnishings for the waiting room attached to the X-Ray department at St. Joseph’s Hospital in Chatham in 1936.
 In 1938 he was elected President of the Kent Medical Society.
 He was a past president of the Canadian Club of Chatham.
 He was a member of the Canadian Medical Association and he held the position as President of the Kent County Medical Society.
 He was a member of the Shriners and was President of the Chatham Horticultural Society.
 He was instrumental in starting the Western Ontario Flower Show.
 His love of gardening was nurtured by growing dahlias.
 Dr. Kendrick supported the Conservation Party.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. Kendrick’s office was located at 40 Sixth Street.

 He died on October 10th, 1968, and his funeral was held in Chatham.
 Besides his wife, he left behind one daughter Kathleen (Kendrick) MacFarlane.
 Mrs. Kendrick died on the 25th of February 1983.